IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-area.md

 ## $PlatformShort$ Step Area Chart

-The Step Area Chart is similar to a Column Chart with the series filled in.
+The Step Area Chart belongs to a group of category charts and it is rendered using a collection of points connected by continuous vertical and horizontal lines with the area below lines filled in.
+Values are represented on the y-axis and categories are displayed on the x-axis.
+The step area chart emphasizes the amount of change over a period of time or compares multiple items.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/category-chart-step-area-multiple-sources' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Step Area Chart"></iframe>